arahangua/blockchain-developer-bootcamp-final-project/README.md

 3. Participant can give one of 3 answers to a proposal : 1) I like it 2) No, not a good idea 3) I don't quite understand the proposal
 4. If the proposal gets more than 100 1) "likes" then it is accepted
 5. When the proposal is accepted, those who voted for "like" and proposer get "matched" (they get introduced into their own communication channel)
+6. Proposer also gets the result e.g. # of likes / 300 participants